Bai Wei (writer): Early career: Romantic tragedy.

 Her writing career began with the three-act play Sufei completed in 1922.
 The play's plot deals with a young woman who breaks free from a pre-arranged marriage and later faces the revenge of the man to whom she was engaged.

 This play was followed by a poetry and romantic tragedy called Linli published in the Shanghai Commercial press in 1925.
 The story revolves around a love triangle between the dancer Linli, the musician Qinlan and her friend Lili.
-The play was well received in Japan and China and bought fame to Bai Wei.
-It received positive reviews from critiques and the well-known writer Chen Xiying portrayed Bai Wei as a “Shining star of the New Literature” in the review Xiandai Pinglun.
+The play was well received in Japan and China and brought fame to Bai Wei.
+It received positive reviews from critics and the well-known writer Chen Xiying portrayed Bai Wei as a “Shining star of the New Literature” in the review Xiandai Pinglun.
 Bai Wei thus became a prominent figure of modern Chinese Literature.

 In 1926, Bai Wei gave up a scholarship that would have enabled her to continue her studies and returned to China to join the Northern Expedition led by the Kuomintang.
 In 1927, she served the Wuhan National Revolutionary Army as a Japanese translator.
 She became a lecturer at Zhong Shan University.
 After the failure of the revolution in 1927, Bai Wei went back to Shanghai and married the poet yang sao (杨 (骚)).

 Bai Wei started making a living from her publications.
 Upon a request to write a play by the Wuhan Regime, Bai Wei wrote one of her most famous plays : Breaking out of the ghost tower (Dachu Youlingta) published in 1928.
 The play is about a social tragedy that represents women's condition and resistance to the oppression of the patriarchal system.
 It was viewed by critiques as an adaption of Henrik Ibsen's A Doll’s House.
 Compared to her previous publications, the play is testament to an effort to represent society in a realistic way even though the romantic style is still prevalent.

 At the same time, she became a member of the Creation Society where she was invited to write.
 She however felt that she was under qualified and lacked of life experience to publish in any magazine of the Creation Society.